 fig4 ⎯ (x8 dimension) Letters are brought back to vision.

-Full project code is available on Github
+View project on Github 👾

 Training Log